cordulaflavio/Brazil-Trade-Data-Analytics/README.md

 Selected DAX calculations and measures can be found in the [`scripts/key_dax_measures.txt`](scripts/key_dax_measures.txt) file.
 Screenshots and model images can be found in the [`images/`](images/) folder.
+The raw datasets used in this project are stored in the [`data/`](data/) folder as references and instructions for downloading.